reneethlee/AS_sample/README.md

 # Code Portfolio for Job Applications

 This repository contains code samples from research projects I contributed to as a Research Assistant at Academia Sinica's Institute of Economics in Taiwan.
-These samples demonstrate my experience with large-scale administrative data analysis, econometric methods, and computational workflows.
+These samples demonstrate my experience with large-scale data analysis, econometric methods, and computational workflows.

-**Note on Data Confidentiality**: All projects use confidential administrative datasets.
+**Note on Data Confidentiality**: All projects use confidential datasets.
 The code samples provided here contain no data—only the analytical scripts.
 The actual data remain in secure research data centers and are not included in this repository.

 ---